plone/training/docs/effective-volto/architecture/blocks.md

   extensions](../addons/block-styling), which open schema-powered blocks to "third-party" extensions.

-The block manifests its data a simple Javascript Object:
+The block manifests its data a simple JavaScript Object:

 ```json
 {